tarek-gritli/explore-tunisia/README.md

 - Provide detailed information about each location, including: description,photos ...
 - Responsive Design ensuring that  it works well on all devices (desktop, tablet and mobile).
+- Map containing markers for each place showing their exact locations.

 ## Installation